Who We Are

 HAL performs internal tumor immunology translational research and also offers contract services including process & assay development, biospecimen sourcing & banking, analytics, cGMP manufacturing, and clinical laboratory diagnostics.
 HAL partners with academic and industry leaders to solve biospecimen sourcing and cell manufacturing problems in real-time.
 Collectively, HAL has completed several contracted translational laboratory research projects from biopharma and biotech sponsors.

-Over the 15 year history of Carolina BioOncology Institute, HAL has had several iterations.
-Originally formed to investigate the clinical utility of circulating tumor cells (CTC) and create a biobank, HAL researchers worked out of a shared clinical lab with limited resources.
-Fast-forward to 2020, where the Human Applications Lab now has three large ISO-7 cleanrooms, two medium ISO-7 cleanroom suites, and a large GLP laboratory space to call home.
+Over the 16 year history of Carolina BioOncology Institute, our Humans Applications Lab has had several iterations.
+Originally formed to investigate the clinical utility of circulating tumor cells (CTC) and to create a biobank, HAL researchers worked out of a shared clinical lab with limited resources.
+Fast-forward to today, where HAL now has three large ISO-7 cleanrooms, two medium ISO-7 cleanroom suites, and a large GLP laboratory space to call home.
 HAL is constantly growing and the scope of work changes to meet the public need, whether that be cancer immunotherapy or emerging viral diseases.